sebasGarcia/challenge-machine-learning-api-deployment/README.md

 ###  Results page

-And then it will get an estimation price based on the created linear regression model.
+And then it will provide an estimation price based on the created linear regression model.

 ![Results](https://github.com/sebasGarcia/challenge-machine-learning-api-deployment/blob/main/data/results.JPG)